Volunteer Roles & Responsibilities

 - Complete a minimum of 30 hours of pre-service training.

 - Volunteer advocates are asked to dedicate themselves to a case until it is closed.
-The average case lasts about a year and a half.
+The average case lasts two years.

 - Advocates are supervised every step of the way and always have resources readily available.